osrf/gazebo_tutorials/install_unstable/tutorial.md

 ### Versions when mixing repositories

-How does work a prerelease + stable repositories setup?
+Which version has priority when using prerelease and stable repositories?

  * packageA version: `1.0.0-1` (stable)
  * packageA prerelease: `1.0.1-1~pre1` (prerelease)